Is Your Agent CRIS Certified?

 Construction firms face many of the same risks as other firms, but due to shifts within the insurance industry and ever increasing construction defect litigation, contractors face unique challenges that require specialized expertise.

 The statute of repose (or limitation) for construction defects varies from state-to-state but can be as long as 20 years.
-To learn more about the statute of repose for your state click here.
+Learn more about the Statute of repose for your state.

 General Liability insurance is the primary insurance coverage required in most states to legally conduct business.
 However, this seemingly simple and “standard” coverage can be quite complex.